paritoshshirodkar/HackHarvard2019/README.md

 https://developer.chrome.com/extensions/getstarted
 ```

+## Tech Stack

 We have leveraged Google Cloud Platform to host our API (developed using Flask) which computes the term frequency and scrapes memes from giphy.com and reddit

 HTMLTextAPI.py corresponds to our Flask based API.

+The extension itself is build using Javascript but other components of the project are developed using python.